 Religion has always been an expressive element in any given architectural movement throughout the world.
-The evolution of ancient architecture in the Indian subcontinent is the most vivid example of how changes in the politico-religious landscape can shape structures and its surroundings.
-Conquest, growth, and decay of kingdoms or civilizations (great or small) triggered a unique evolution (or cross-over, if you may) in the existing modules of the architecture of that period.
+The evolution of the ancient architecture of India in the Indian subcontinent is the most vivid example of how changes in the politico-religious landscape can shape structures and their surroundings.
+Conquest, growth, and decay of kingdoms or civilizations (great or small) triggered a unique evolution (or cross-over, if you may) in the existing modules of the temple architecture of that period.

-This article intends to explore the ways religion and regional events affected ancient Indian architecture as we see it today.
+This article intends to explore the ways religion and regional events affected the ancient architecture of India as we see it today.
 It would mean that we would jump across periods as we explore some important structures individually, exploring the stylistic and location-based choices made during the construction of the same.

 Hinduism is the religion around which the majority of our architecture is centered.
 We had distinct styles of temple architecture, which depended on the region of India they belonged in.
 We are aware of the basic planning of Hindu temples, namely –